weso/landportal-drupal/README.md

 bookmark section representing the entire site.
 The new LandPortal has a nice *favicon* which can be easily enabled:
   1. Go to **admin/appearance/settings**
-  2. In the section *Logo image settings* uncheck the option *Use default logo*
+  2. In the section *Shortcut icon settings* uncheck the option *Use default logo*
   2. In the *path to custom logo* field write **sites/all/themes/book/favicon.png**

 The following screenshot shows how the options shold look: